vladbarosan/MASwaggerT/README.md

 MA swagger test

 ### Basic Information
-These are the global settings for the Compute API.
+These are the global settings for the test API.

 ``` yaml
 title: Test Foo Bar